It is possible to use PMM for monitoring Amazon RDS (just like any remote MySQL instance).

 For more information, see Configuring Performance Schema.

-Because of the previous requirements, it is not possible to collect query analytics for RDS running MySQL version prior to 5.6.
-For MySQL version 5.5 on RDS, see Monitoring Amazon RDS OS Metrics.
+Because of the previous requirements, it is not possible to collect query analytics for Amazon RDS running a MySQL version prior to 5.6.
+For MySQL version 5.5 on Amazon RDS, see Monitoring Amazon RDS OS Metrics.

 pmm user with the following privileges

-on the RDS instance that you want to monitor:
+on the Amazon RDS instance that you want to monitor:

 GRANT SELECT, PROCESS, REPLICATION CLIENT ON *.* TO 'pmm'@'%' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 10; GRANT SELECT, UPDATE, DELETE, DROP ON performance_schema.* TO 'pmm'@'%';

-If you have RDS with MySQL version prior to 5.7, REPLICATION CLIENT privilege is not available there and has to be excluded from the above statement.
+If you have Amazon RDS with a MySQL version prior to 5.7, REPLICATION CLIENT privilege is not available there and has to be excluded from the above statement.

 The following example shows how to enable QAN and MySQL metrics monitoring on Amazon RDS: